 ABOUT THE AUTHOR

+Betina Entzminger is a Southern-born writer and English professor, currently living and working in Pennsylvania.
 A quadruple divorcee and mother of two teenagers, Entzminger holds a Ph.D. in English from the University of North Carolina at Chapel Hill.
-Her academic publications include two books: The Belle Gone Bad: White Southern Women Writers and the Dark Seductress and Contemporary Reconfigurations of American Literary Classics, and many essays on American literature.
+Her academic publications include two books: The Belle Gone Bad: White Southern Women Writers and the Dark Seductress (LSU Press, 2001) and Contemporary Reconfigurations of American Literary Classics (Routledge, 2012) and many essays on American literature.

 She loves travelling, gardening, southern history, genealogy, animals, and antiques.
 She is also a feminist who loves men.